 - Increased irritability.

-It will be important to evaluate for the stage or severity of crystal meth use because that information will help to shape effective treatment.
-Medically-assisted detox will not be always be offered for meth abuse treatment because the immediate consequences of ending use are not dangerous.
-Most recovering methamphetamine addicts will only require sleep, food, and water in a drug-free environment at the onset, though someone that is receiving treatment while tweaking or experiencing severe psychological repercussions may benefit from inpatient services.
+It will be important to evaluate for the stage or severity of crystal meth use because this information will help to shape effective treatment.
+Medically assisted detox will not be always be offered for meth abuse treatment because the immediate consequences of ending use are not dangerous.
+Most recovering methamphetamine addicts will only require sleep, food, and water in a drug-free environment at the onset, though someone who is receiving treatment while tweaking or experiencing severe psychological repercussions may benefit from inpatient services.

 - Family education and therapy.